By Burning Hay Wagon Productions

 More important, however, is the fact that the producers' work helped inspire the Wisconsin Medical Society to launch a statewide, collaborative advance care planning initiative called Honoring Choices Wisconsin.
 This outcome, chronicled in a 9/30/12 Milwaukee Journal Sentinel story entitled Wisconsin Men's End-of-Life Documentary Makes Waves, was historic because it marked the first time film was used to inspire sweeping systemic change in the expert culture of medicine.

 We invite you to take some time to explore this website.
-Read about Mike’s personal calling to the project and Terry's new perspective from tragic news; view the trailers displayed above; and click on some of the pictures on the home page to hear from five people featured in the film.
+Read about Mike’s personal calling to the project and Terry's new perspective from tragic news; view the trailers displayed above; and consider making a donation in support of their ongoing work by clicking "Donate" in the main navigation menu above.